 - Manage multiple staff login – so if you have staff helping you, you can grant them different permission levels to help you manage your online shop

-As mentioned in the “Pros About Shopify” section above, Shopify offers you over 100 premium themes for you to dress up your online shop.
+5.TEMPLATE DESIGN OPTIONSAs mentioned in the “Pros About Shopify” section above, Shopify offers you over 100 free and premium themes for you to dress up your online shop.
 Having your online shop look professional and elegant builds trust and credibility.
 As vain as that sounds, it’s true and it works.

 Imagine yourself walking into a store that looks mediocre or messy – does it inspire trust?
 Most likely not.
 Shopify offers you a lot of professional themes to help you built trust, and sell products.

 Some of the themes are free, and some are paid.
 For the paid themes, they range from $140 to $180.
 While this might sound pricey at first, just remember that it is a one-time payment (no need to pay monthly / recurring fees), and an investment to making your online shop look professional with the end goal of keeping your visitors on your website and improving your chances of making sales.